AndrewBoessen/PerfectRep/README.md

       where $i \in 1,...,h, Q_T, K_T, V_T$ are computed similar with S-MHSA

+### - Implementation:

+We implement the proposed motion encoder DSTformer with depth $N = 5$, number of heads $h = 8$, feature size
+$C_f = 512$, embedding size $C_e = 512$.
+For pretraining, we
+use sequence length $T = 243$.
+The pretrained model could handle different input lengths thanks to the Transformerbased backbone.
+During finetuning, we set the backbone learning rate to be $0.1 ×$ of the new layer learning rate.
+We introduce the experiment datasets in the following sections respectively

 ### - Training:

 For AMASS, we first render the parameterized human model SMPL+H, then extract 3D keypoints with a pre-defined regression matrix.
 We extract 3D keypoints from Fit3D by camera projection.
 We sample motion clips with length $T = 243$ for